 2. How to make a business contract easy to close?

 Critical clauses to be included in business contracts

 Enforceable contracts are detailed documents.
 But sometimes, all that a contract needs are two signatures on a piece of paper and one or two sentences.
 However, in the United States, your legal teams might disagree and ask you to lay out the terms and conditions explicitly, using clauses to safeguard your business in case of a breach.

 All the clauses detail the contract’s provisions, who are the parties, who gets paid, and what happens if one party does not deliver or if one wants to quit.
 These contract clauses are sections that address the specific aspect of the agreement.
 It not only defines the duties, rights and privileges but also outlines ‘in case of scenarios’ which is necessary when doing business.
 Usually, contract clauses are found towards the end of the contract after the requisite elements of a business contract (the offer, acceptance, consideration, and legalities) have been addressed.
 Here are some common clauses and some examples of contracts that you’ll find them in.

 This clause in a contract gives both parties a fixed time limit for filing a lawsuit in case of a contract breach.
 This contract clause cannot conflict with any existing law and many states do not enforce a shorter statute of limitations than what is already mentioned.

-While the statute of limitations clause is not applicable in criminal cases, it is often used when a party wants to sue for medical malpractice or in case of a consumer debt because creditors have a certain amount of time in which to collect on the debt.
+While the statute of limitations clause is not applicable in criminal cases, it is often used when a party wants to sue for medical malpractice or due to consumer debt because creditors have a certain amount of time in which to collect on the debt.

 Time is of the Essence clause

-The sunset clause, if present in the contract, sets an outer time limit on the contract’s viability.
-If either of the parties has not been able to consummate the contemplated transaction by the set date in the clause, either party has the right to walk away from the contract.
+The sunset clause, if present in a contract, sets an outer time limit on the contract’s viability.
+If either of the parties is unable to consummate the contemplated transaction by the set date in the clause, either party has the right to walk away from the contract.